crazii/blade/Document/CodingStandard.md

       may use DWORD, INT_PTR, ::Sleep() or ::MesssageBox() directly by mistake, then it will break other platform compilation.
       one exception is "PlatformData.h", also it is public & shared among some modules, you shall not include it
       unless it is really necessary(and you need to define 'BLADE_USE_PLATFORM_DATA_EXPLICIT' to use it.

+  4. headers: visibility and dependency
+      to control (de)coupling, blade has strict rules on dependency and doesn't set all source locations as include path for all modules.
+      each project/module folder contains source/ and header/. header files in source/ are private and only visible to project/moduel itself.
+      headers files in header/ are public but only dependent modules can include them. i.e. headers of subsystem BladeGraphics should be only visible to graphics plugins.
+BladeTerrain headers are only visible to TerrainEditor.
+      header/interface vs. header/interface/public: public interfaces are used for client inheritances, although modules may have default impelemntations for public interfaces. common interface are abstraction for internal implementations and usually don't need/allow to inherit.

 # to be continued.